-A first porting vessel remains liable to quarantine until pratique2 (see footer) has been granted.
+A first porting vessel remains liable to quarantine until pratique2 (see footnote) has been granted.
 Pratique cannot be granted unless a Health Protection Officer (HPO) or Medical Officer of Health (MOoH) is satisfied that no quarantinable disease exists on board (s.107(1) Health Act 1956).
-An exception to this is COVID-19, which has a Director-General of Health Notice that exempts all ships from this section3.